Application deadline extended to Dec. 31, 2023 for Property Tax/Rent Rebate program

 Rebates will be distributed beginning July 1, as required by law.

-If you provide your phone number on your Property Tax/Rent Rebate application form or in the myPATH electronic application, you will receive an automated call from the Department of Revenue when your claim posts to the department’s processing system and when your claim is approved.
+If residents provide a phone number on your Property Tax/Rent Rebate application form or in the myPATH electronic application, they will receive an automated call from the Department of Revenue when the claim posts to the department’s processing system and when your claim is approved.

-The easiest way to check the status of your rebate is to use the Where’s My Rebate? tool.
-You will need your Social Security number, claim year and date of birth.
+The easiest way to check the status of a rebate is to use the Where’s My Rebate? tool.
+Residents will need a Social Security number, claim year and date of birth.

 Visit the Property Tax/Rent Rebate program page on the Department of Revenue’s website for more information.
 It’s free to apply for a rebate, and free assistance is available at hundreds of locations across the state, including Department of Revenue district offices, local Area Agencies on Aging, senior centers and state legislators’ offices.